techloset/smtp-ai-b03/01_python/README.md

 ## Overall Goals

-By the end of this module, I want you to be able to:
+By the end of this module, you will be able to:

 - **Write** small Python programs using variables, control flow, functions, and data structures on your own.
 - **Work with data** such as strings, lists, dictionaries, files, and handle simple errors confidently.